SRSG-Workshops/spreadsheets/_episodes/04-quality-control.md

 values, you can select the right option from the list.
 Let’s apply this to our data.

 > ## Exercise
-> Restrict the values of the 'species_id' column in tab ‘semi-cleaned-combined’ of `survey_data_spreadsheet_messy.xls`
+> Restrict the values of the 'species_id' column in tab ‘semi-cleaned-combined’ of the [messy data spreadsheet](/data/survey_data_spreadsheet_messy.xls?raw=true)
-> to the values from the following list: “DM, NL, DS, PP, PE, PF”.
+> to allow only values from the following list: “DM, NL, DS, PP, PE, PF”.
 >
 > > ## Solution
 > > 1.
 Open the tab 'semi-cleaned-combined' of `survey_data_spreadsheet_messy.xls` and select the 'species_id' column.